dim2man/meteor-build-app-from-packages/README.md

-# meteor-build-app-from-packages
+# Meteor: Build App from Packages

-The code and presentation for the Meteor: Build Application from Packages
+This repo contains sources for presentation made in Shower